-Education Code Sections 78210 et seq. ;
+Education Code Sections 78210 et seq. and 88682;

-Title 5 Sections 55500 et seq.;
+Title 5 Sections 55500 et seq. and 56300 et. seq;

 ACCJC Accreditation Standard 2

 The District shall provide Student Success and Support Program services to students for the purpose of furthering equality of educational opportunity and academic success.
 The purpose of the Student Success and Support Program is to bring the student and the District into agreement regarding the student’s educational goal through the District’s established programs, policies, and requirements.

+The District shall also operate a Mathematics, Engineering, Science Achievement (MESA) program consistent with Title 5 regulations.

-The Chancellor shall establish procedures to assure implementation of Student Success and Support Program services that comply with the Title 5 regulations.
+The Chancellor shall establish procedures to assure implementation of Student Success and Support Program services and the MESA program that comply with the Title 5 regulations.

 Also see AP 5050 Student Success and Support Program.